wp-plugins/copyright-licensing-tools/readme.txt

 1. Allow users to update address from plugins page
 2. More explicit terms of use OK
 3. Add warning message if iCopyright system cannot communicate with plugin
-4. Use site name from iCopyright settings for interactive copyright notice
+4. Use publication from iCopyright settings for interactive copyright notice
 5. Minor bug fixes

 = 1.6.1 =